meg768/mqtt-async/README.md

 # mqtt-async
-Work in progress.
 A simple way to convert the MQTT library to async.
 No dependecies.
 Just a simple function.

 Create an MQTT instance as normal.
 Then just call MqttAsync().